 December 2019 saw the Reserve Bank of New Zealand’s (RBNZ) Future of Cash programme close out three years’ of investigation and scoping of the dynamics in cash use, risks to the system and society, and broad options to help transition to a society with less cash.

 Over the past three years the programme has built up a compelling picture of the challenges that the falling transactional use of cash are providing to the banking system and customers alike.
 2020 will be a year of confirming new directions and taking significant strides to address these challenges.

 The New Zealand approach during 2019 included the establishment of an ongoing work programme with the central bank’s onshore wholesale cash customers; a re-run of a statistically robust cash use survey previously run in 2017; two rounds of public consultation to confirm issues and receive feedback on some proposed changes to the Bank’s legislative mandate; consultation with stakeholder organisations across the public, private and voluntary sectors; a news and social media programme; and direct engagement with potentially affected communities.

 The first months of 2020 will see the RBNZ and the government consider and make decisions with potentially significant implications for the Kiwi cash system.

-A key decision for us is the extent of change we are prepared to seek in relation to our own operational arrangements.
+A key decision for us is the extent of This is the action by which certain banknotes and/or coins are exchanged for the same amount in banknotes/coins of a different face value, or unit value.
+See Exchange.
+More we are prepared to seek in relation to our own operational arrangements.

 Currently our primary vaulting and processing site is in Wellington which is a remote location in relation to where most cash is used, in the upper North Island.
 There is potential for new commercial and logistical arrangements which promote greater resilience and efficiency by keeping surplus cash closer to markets, and help cut down environmental impacts from cash movements.